 Our strong links with UK and international companies mean that our graduates have excellent prospects for employment, research training and professional recognition.
 The majority of our graduates will continue with careers in architecture or building services engineering, while others seek new directions such as web design, graphics, project management, journalism, energy management, construction and housing administration.

-In 2012, 81.3% of first-degree graduates in the Department of Architecture and Built Environment who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £21,550 with the highest being £40,000.*
+94% of undergraduates from the department who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £22,000.*

 *Known destinations for full-time home undergraduates, 2016/17.
 Salaries are calculated based on the median of those in full-time paid employment within the UK.